optimizely/pycon2019/lambda_calculus_in_python.md

 - We made a python function `incr` so we can see the result as a human number
     - not a function representing a structure of functions
+    - the sole purpose is for us to look at our work, not part of the lambda calculus
+    - might make more sense to name it `print` or `show` or wrap it with that name

 ```
 def incr(x):
   ''' give this a church numeral to see a human interpretable python number
+  ONE(incr)(0)  # yields 1
+  increment by whatever python number you give, 0 is identity
   '''
   return x + 1
 ```